rfjkullberg/COVID_lung_microbiome/README.md

 # Lung microbiota in COVID-19-related ARDS

-This is the code used for the main analyses in "Lung microbiota of critically ill COVID-19 patients are associated with non-resolving acute respiratory distress syndrome" ([doi.org/10.1164/rccm.202202-0274OC](doi.org/10.1164/rccm.202202-0274OC)).
+This is the code used for the main analyses in "Lung Microbiota of Critically Ill Patients with COVID-19 Are Associated with Nonresolving Acute Respiratory Distress Syndrome" ([doi.org/10.1164/rccm.202202-0274OC](doi.org/10.1164/rccm.202202-0274OC)).
 For questions: Bob Kullberg at r.f.j.kullberg@amsterdamumc.nl

 ## Step 1 - Load libraries
 ```